Livia020799/Quantitative-Models-for-Economics/README.md

 ### **Exam Structure**

-The exam in Quantitative Models for Economics consisted of two homework assignments and a final project, detailed here.
+The exam in Quantitative Models for Economics consisted of two assignments and a final project, detailed here.

 ### **Project Overview**